Remembering Sedgwick County K9 Bane, EOW, Nov. 16, 2023

 WICHITA, Kan.
-(KSNW) — The Sedgwick County Sheriff’s Office is pouring the loss of one of its public service dogs that was killed during an incident with a robbery suspect Thursday.
+(KSNW) — The Sedgwick County Sheriff’s Office is mourning the loss of one of its public service dogs that was killed during an incident with a robbery suspect Thursday.

 Bane was 8 years old.
 His career included time with both the Wichita Police Department and the SCSO.
 Bane was with the Sedgwick County Sheriff’s Office for a little over a year.
 Before that, he had been fighting crime with the WPD.
 Sedgwick County Sheriff Jeff Easter says that Bane was like family.